 Are Paranormal Hangovers A Real Thing?

-This article is more than two years old and was last updated in April 2021.
+This article is more than three years old and was last updated in April 2021.

 A paranormal hangover is the feeling of being drained or tired in the days following a paranormal investigation.

 Many paranormal investigators say that they feel extremely drained, fatigued and irritable after an investigation.
 This can sometimes last for just a few hours, but sometimes can affect you for a whole day or more.
 Those who suffer from paranormal hangovers attribute it to the spirits at the ghost hunt using the investigators energy to fuel their paranormal activity.

 However, not everyone experiences this.
 Some investigators with decades of experience of paranormal research and investigation, say they have never experienced what they would call a paranormal hangover or feel as if they have been drained of energy.

 Does this mean that paranormal hangovers are a real unpleasant reminder of a vigil, or are they in the mind of those who experience it, the normal signs of tiredness, or perhaps even limited to a certain type of investigator or investigation?

 It's hard to say for sure whether paranormal hangovers are real.
 After all some lucky people don't experience hangovers after a night of drinking, it might be as hard for them to believe that regular hangovers exist.
 All we know is that investigators do genuinely feel tired after a ghost hunt and whatever the reason behind that doesn't change the fact the the tiredness is real.

 It could be the result of a supernatural drain on the investigator's energy, equally it could just be that spending a night investigating until the early hours of the morning is enough to have a knock-on effect the following day.
 There's also the possibility that it could be physical exhaustion as a result of wandering around a haunted building for several hours often in cold temperatures until late in the night.
 All this on top of your normal daytime exertions.